Commuting in Toronto

 Photo by Scott Webb on Unsplash

 How do you get to school?
-There are many ways to get to Skule™ in Toronto, whether you live uptown or you rent somewhere far from campus.
-Here are some common methods of transportation, along with tips.
+There are many ways to get to Skule™, whether you live uptown or rent somewhere far from campus.
+Here are some common methods of transportation, along with some tips.
 You may want to plan out your daily commute before the term starts, so pay attention!

 Biking

-Be sure to check out the City’s guide to cycling in Toronto for information including maps, parking, laws, and integration with public transit.
-If you haven’t biked in the winter before, it’s also worth checking out the City’s guide to Winter Cycling for safety tips.
+Be sure to check the City’s guide to cycling in Toronto for information including maps, parking, laws, and integration with public transit.
+If you haven’t biked in Toronto before, it’s also worth checking out the City’s guide to Winter Cycling for safety tips, information about bike lanes and the TTC policy on taking bikes if you plan to combine biking with public transit.
 Lastly, for a list of bike shares, bike racks, and bike storage/parking, take a look at U of T’s Maps.
 Enjoy your rides and make sure to lock your bike!

 For a list of bike shares, racks, storage/parking, and maintenance spots, check out U of T’s Maps

-U of T has its own on-campus educational bicycle repair space, called Bikechain that offers a range of services from free bike rentals to do-it-yourself maintenance spaces.
+U of T has an on-campus educational bicycle repair space called Bikechain that offers a range of services, from free bike rentals to do-it-yourself maintenance spaces.

 Public Transit – TTC

-The Toronto Transit Commission (TTC) runs the subways, streetcars, and buses across Toronto, even reaching into the York and Peel regions.
-The closest subway stations to campus are Queen’s Park, Spadina, Museum, and St. George, depending on your exact destination.
+The Toronto Transit Commission (TTC) runs the subways, streetcars, and buses across Toronto and into the York and Peel regions.
+The closest subway stations to campus are Queen’s Park, Spadina, Museum, and St. George.

 Photo by Point & Shoot on Unsplash

-Lastly if you’re looking to enjoy a sunny day with a run around Queen’s Park, Museum station is perfect.
-(Can you tell that one of your blog admins has put way too much thought into optimizing their commute route?)
+Lastly, if you’re looking to enjoy a sunny day with a run around Queen’s Park, Museum station is perfect.

 A single ride on the TTC is $3.35 if you’re paying cash and $3.30 if you’re paying with a PRESTO card – which is a transit card for a variety of systems including the TTC, YRT, and GO Transit – or your debit/credit card.
 If you do have PRESTO, there’s a two-hour transfer period, meaning you can enter the TTC unlimited times for free within two hours of the first tap.
 Check out the TTC website for the latest information on fares and passes.

-If you’ll be taking the TTC regularly, you may want to buy a PRESTO card at customer service outlets, where you can also set up a student or youth discount.
-You can find details on how to get a Post-Secondary Monthly Pass here which offers unlimited travel on the TTC for a month for $128.15.
+If you’ll be taking the TTC regularly, you may want to buy a PRESTO card at customer service outlets, where you can also set up a student or youth discount (If you’re under 20 you pay $2.35 per ride).
+You can also find details on how to get a Post-Secondary Monthly Pass here which offers unlimited travel on the TTC for a month for $128.15.
+The University of Toronto Students’ Union has a great resource on all the discounts you can get as a student, including transportation.

 Note: Do your own calculations to see if a monthly pass will save you money based on the average number of rides you take on the TTC per month.